We have been here before.

 Web 2.0 gave you the ability to interact with information: produce it, share it, build on it.

-A doctor with an AI that has read every study ever published and can reason about this patient, with this history, in this consultation.
-That is not automation.
 The doctor is still the doctor.
-The doctor is the one who noticed the patient seemed distracted when they mentioned their sleep.
-Who decided this complaint was worth investigating further when the numbers said otherwise.
+The one who noticed the patient hesitated before answering.
+Who sensed something was off before any test confirmed it.
 Who knew which question to ask.
-The AI informs that decision with a depth of knowledge no single human could hold.
-The diagnosis is still the doctor's judgment.
+The AI answers that question with a depth of knowledge no single human could hold.
+The diagnosis is still the doctor's.
 The responsibility is still the doctor's.

-I immediately thought about chapter 12.
+I immediately thought about my novels.

+It's a cognitive amplifier.
 That is what I am building.
 That is what Muse is.

 I want to say this directly, because it runs against what most of the industry is building toward.